makersacademy/bowling-challenge-ruby/Development_notes.md

 It also says you do not need to build a web app with a UI, instead just to focus on the logic - sooooo I am going to focus on the ruby model first and then if I have time I am going to build a database layer, and then potentially a view & controller layer.

+- Update near end of development (Sunday Morning): Development of the logic took me considerably longer than expected.
+Therefore I built a terminal interface for the scorecard, but did not build a database layer or a web app.
+Before finishing I wil write up a readme and attempt to do some class extraction.

 Model:
 - This is all about the logic of scoring, outlined it below.
 - I am assuming that the user will input one score at a time and will not input the round number or any other details, this will be auto calculated by the game.